Back to Resources

 For 70% to 80% of international entrepreneurs, the answer to all three questions points to freezone.
 And that is fine.
 Freezone is not a compromise.
 It is the correct tool for international, digital, and service-based businesses.

-Yes, but it is not seamless.
+Yes, but it is not a simple process.
 Converting a freezone company to mainland or vice versa involves establishing a new entity under the new jurisdiction, transferring operations, updating banking, and closing the old entity.
 It is doable but involves time, cost, and administrative effort.

 This is another reason to make the right choice upfront.
 Spend an hour thinking through your business model and customer base now to avoid a migration process later.